How Hollywood Singer-Songwriter Commits to Self-Love in 2020

 We know how impossible making a sustainable lifestyle change can seem.
 Changing your behavior requires commitment, discipline, and lots of practice.
-We also know achieving your goals is a lot easier with the support and validation from others which is why we love sharing how our customers and ambassadors have achieved their health goals using The 5 Commitments to Longevity.
-Taura Stinson is a special N4L brand ambassadors with a special story rooted in longevity.
+We also know achieving your goals is a lot easier with the support and validation from others, which is why we love sharing how our customers and ambassadors have achieved their health goals using The 5 Commitments to Longevity.
+Taura Stinson is a special Nutrition for Longevity brand ambassador with a special story rooted in longevity.

-Taura Stinson. is a Golden Globes and Academy Award nominated songwriter, film composer, author, self-love advocate, and brand ambassador for Nutrition for Longevity.
+Taura Stinson is a Golden Globes and Academy Award nominated songwriter, film composer, author, self-love advocate, and brand ambassador for N4L.
 She’s written songs for recording artists such as Raphael Saadiq, Kanye West, Earth, Wind & Fire, Solange, Kelly Rowland, and Jennifer Hudson to name a few.
-Taura is also the author of two books 100 Ways to Love Yourself Inside and Out and 100 Things Every Black Girl Should Know: from 0 -100
+Taura is also the author of two books 100 Ways to Love Yourself Inside and Out and 100 Things Every Black Girl Should Know: From 0-100.

 She received the ‘In The Margins Award,’ an annual award given to ten authors by librarians across the United States for her book 100 Things Every Black Girl Should Know.

 Back in January of 2020, Taura reached out to our team in search of a health partner.
 She was looking for a company that could help her improve her health in hopes of avoiding the chronic diseases that have affected her family and live healthfully past 92 years old like her grandmother.
 We were so excited to connect with her as her goals for longevity really resonated with our values.
 It’s not everyday someone from Hollywood prioritizes their health span over his or her current body image.